melastik/MVA-Internship-GMM-MCMC/README.md

 - Scipy 1.7.3
 - tqdm 4.64.1
 - Scipy 1.7.3
-- csv
+- Csv
 - Subprocess
 - Rpy2 3.5.13
 - Matplotlib 3.5.3
-- Matplotlib-inline 0.1.6
-- Mpl_toolkits.mplot3d
 - Pillow 9.2.0
 - iPython 8.6.0

 ## How to run the code ?
-If you want to create an Anaconda environment to run the project, you need to install Anaconda with the following link https://www.anaconda.com/download/
-Then, open Terminal and run the following lines to create a conda environment for this project :
+If you want to create an Anaconda environment to run the project, open Terminal and run the following lines to create a conda environment:

 ```
 conda create --name MVA-Internship-GMM-MCMC-env python=3.9.12
 conda activate MVA-Internship-GMM-MCMC-env
 ```

 Clone this repository to run the code:

 `git clone https://github.com/melastik/MVA-Internship-GMM-MCMC`

 Go in the path you clone the repository: